eloitanguy/wikidiver/README.md

 /!\ This uses a TensorFlow model (the Universal Sentence Encoder), so having a GPU available is recommended.

-#### Evaluate v1

-In order to assess the quality of the knowledge extraction, we put it to the test on the USA article: we consider a predicted fact correct if the fact is already present in Wikidata-vitals.

-The benchmark requires a setup (please also go through the general setup first!):

-    python benchmark.py --prepare

-It can then be run using:

-    python v1.py --benchmark

-This process takes 7 minutes with an RTX3090 (python allocates a lot of GPU memory but uses little GPU processing power here).

 ## V2: train a classifier on constructed sentences

 Given a fact (e1, r, e2), we build a "sentence" using the entity aliases and relation verbs.